AELaw is a public interest law practice and consultancy located in Washington, DC.

 Bruce is involved in farm animal rescue.
-He volunteers regularly with B-More Dog, a nonprofit seeking to create a better Baltimore for dogs—especially pit bull type dogs—and their owners.
+He has volunteered with B-More Dog, a nonprofit seeking to create a better Baltimore for dogs—especially pit bull type dogs—and their owners.
 He also directed the re-launch of United Spay Alliance, a national nonprofit promoting spay/neuter for all dogs and cats.